12 Members, Term: 4 years. Reports monthly. Hosts in September and Homecoming.

 - Reviews Recorder’s report for accuracy;

-- Appoints Committees of Clearness for all marriages under the care of the Meeting; assists and advises in accomplishing the marriage if requested, and maintains marriage reference materials.
+- Appoints Committees of Clearness for all marriages under the care of the Meeting; assists and advises in appointing a marriage committee, accomplishing the marriage, if requested, and maintains marriage reference materials.
 See A Quaker Marriage.

 - Appoints Clearness Committees as requested/needed to assist Friends with issues that arise in their lives or within the meeting.